 The bright orange rock formations look as if they’re made from flowing lava that suddenly stopped running and solidified instantly capturing a moment in time rather than showing millions of years of slow geologic activity.

 Evergreen trees and shrubbery dot the rocky landscape.
-Deer and mountain goats spring across the road with the same spontaneity that I’m even driving this road after putting together this last minute road trip en route from the car.
+Deer and mountain goats spring across the road with the same spontaneity that I’m even driving this road after putting together this last-minute road trip.

 I haven’t planned for Zion’s majesty.
-Even after just visiting Arches, Canyonlands, and Bryce National Parks, I was unprepared for how Zion’s grand introduction would at once sweep me off my feet and show me what it means to have reverence for nature.
+Even after just visiting Arches, Canyonlands, and Bryce National Parks, you’ll be unprepared for how Zion’s grand introduction sweeps you off your feet and shows what it means to have reverence for nature.